danzlarkin/spstic/README.md

 The web address for your service will be displayed in the terminal.

+Any JavaScript/JSX files will be minified and transpiled as ES Modules with esbuild.

 Any changes made to files in your directory will be live-reloaded.

 ## License